-I could continue on and on about the invaluable information in Soros on Soros, but then this review would be as long as the book, and the ideas are much better coming from Soros himself.
+I could continue on and on about the invaluable information in Soros on Soros Staying Ahead of The Curve, but then this review would be as long as the book, and the ideas are much better coming from Soros himself.

 This book is a great primer into understanding how the impressive mind of the Palindrome works.
 It should be followed up with Alchemy of Finance, which is required reading for any applicant looking to join Paul Tudor Jones’s firm.

 It was after reading Alchemy of Finance, that a young trader by the name of Stanley Druckenmiller contacted Soros and asked for a job…